 Sign up for her newsletter to get emails about new releases and upcoming books!

-Find her on Instagram, Twitter and TikTok @lydiaallthetime and by searching for the hashtag #palmtreesandpetticoats!
+Find her on Instagram, Twitter, TikTok and YouTube @lydiaallthetime and by searching for the hashtag #palmtreesandpetticoats!

 Plus don’t forget to follow her BookBub profile to receive preorder and deal alerts!